zsobin/BaseWebApp/README.md

  [Option 1 - Personal website](https://github.com/zsobin/PersonalWebApp): This is the easier option, using only HTML and CSS.

- [Option 2 - Incorporate database](https://github.com/zsobin/DatabaseWebApp): this is more challenging, and only recommended for attendees who are familiar with HTML, CSS and a little bit of javascript.
+ [Option 2 - Incorporate a database](https://github.com/glanza/DatabaseWebApp): this is more challenging, and only recommended for attendees who are familiar with HTML, CSS and a little bit of javascript.

 Step-by-step instructions for these can be found in the repo READMEs.